 - Other forms of sexual misconduct include, but are not limited to, the following:

-- Intentional transmission of HIV (human immunodeficiency virus) or another STD (sexually transmitted disease)
+- Intentional transmission of HIV (human immunodeficiency virus) or another sexually transmitted disease;

-Force includes physical force (such as pushing, hitting, pinning down), threats (direct or indirect expressions of harm to self or others), intimidation (implied or indirect threats), and/or other forms of coercion.
+Force includes physical force (such as pushing, hitting, pinning down), threats (direct or indirect expressions of intent to inflict harm to self or others), intimidation (implied or indirect threats), and/or other forms of coercion.